agroce/naucs499sp18/README.md

     - Limiting depth to which loops are unwound

     - Taint analysis
+      - Simple version of SQL injection
     - Side channels

 - Dynamic analysis
+  - Intro to afl-fuzz
+  - Intro to TSTL (library testing)

 - SQL injection attacks